metaplex-foundation/docs/docs/candy-machine-v2/10-withdraw.md

 > The `withdraw` command drains all Candy Machine accounts made by the specified keypair.
 You need to make sure that you want to drain all Candy Machines before you proceed.
 It is **strongly advised** that you first run the command with the option `--dry` to see how much you have locked up in those accounts and to make sure you are not draining an account you need.

+You can also donate a percentage of the retrieved SOL to charity.
+But **BE CAREFUL**, this will actually take money out of the keypair you pass in and transfer it to the address you set as the `--charity` option.

 ## Execution